linyuxuanlin/Wiki_MkDocs/docs/en/使用Markdown高效写作.md

 ### Images

-The format for images is just one more `!` symbol than for links.
-For example:
+The format for images is the same as for links, but with an additional `!` symbol, for example:

 ```markdown
 ![](https://cdn.jsdelivr.net/gh/linyuxuanlin/Wiki-WildWolf/static/uploads/b944219198103ea09f0f02bcb830e9b.png)